vitorcand/DesignPattern-Samples/README.md

-Example application of Design Patterns.
+Example application of Design Patterns on a project WebAPI .NET Core.